Sexual Orientation and Gender Identity Cards

 AB 959 says that all state programs offering services to residents within California must collect data on sexual orientation and gender identity as part of standard demographic data collection.
 The Sexual Orientation Gender Identity (SOGI) card included as part of the PNS Program test requisition form (TRF), collects information from patients accessing PNS Program services.
 The information collected on SOGI cards is not identifiable and will not be associated with prenatal screening dates.
 Prenatal care providers must give the SOGI card to their patients as part of the TRF.
 Participation by patients is voluntary and does not affect prenatal screening service.

-Instructions: All patients who choose prenatal screening services are given a test requisition form for blood collection.
+- All patients who choose prenatal screening services are given a test requisition form (TRF) for blood collection.

-- Clinician tears off the SOGI card from the TRF and hand it to the patient.
-The card must be removed in order to access the TRF form.
+- The prenatal care provider tears off the SOGI card from the TRF and hands it to the patient.
+The card must be removed in order to access the TRF.

-- Do not write or apply any patient information on the card, such as name, address or other identifiable information.
+- The prenatal care provider should not write on or apply any patient information to the card, such as name, address, or other identifiable information.

-- The patient is informed to complete the postage-paid card and drop it off in any USPS mailbox.
+- The prenatal care provider should inform the patient that they may complete the postage-paid card and drop it off in any USPS mailbox.

-- Cards should only be submitted once per pregnancy.
-(Patients with first and second trimester integrated results should only send one card despite receiving 2 SOGI cards in their pregnancy.
+- Patients only need to submit a card once per pregnancy.
+Patients with first and second trimester integrated results should only send one card despite receiving two SOGI cards in their pregnancy.

 Frequently Asked Questions

-As a state program, PNS must comply with State laws regarding collection of demographic patient data.
-AB 959 went into effect July 1, 2018 and the SOGI card is in response to a Stare mandate for collection of this information from patients accessing State services.
+As a state program, the PNS Program must comply with state laws about collection of demographic patient data.
+AB 959 went into effect July 1, 2018, and the SOGI card is in response to a stare mandate for collection of this information from patients accessing state services.